This post may contain affiliate links; see site footer for more details.

 - Already mentioned it, but there are five fancy schmancy (+ yummy) restaurants on site, so dinner is always taken care of.
 These places are *legit*.
 There’s French, Italian, Mexican, Asian/Hibachi, and Seafood.
 You would think the chefs train straight up in the restaurant country of origin, because the food is phenomenal and tastes *so* authentic.

 - THE SPA.
 Y’all.
-We spent too much time, tho.
+We spent too much time there, tho.
 Lemme break it down.

 - The Spa has hydrotherapy treatments, and access to this is complimentary with certain resort privileges.
 This includes the showers, sauna, steam room, hot tub, cold tub (like, ICE cold), and the main pools with jetted treatments.